PurdueRCAC/halcyon/app/Modules/Tags/README.md

-## Groups Module
+## Tags Module

-Handle management of groups.
+This is a module for management of tags and acts as a generic tagging system for any other module.